skwid138/Prime-code-challenge-3/README.md

 ## Database Setup

-Create table in your "rho" database (or whatever database you want to use).
+Create table in your "upsilon" database (or whatever database you want to use).

 ```SQL
 CREATE TABLE treats (